WillForan/slacktheme_bot/readme.md

 # Daily theme

 Set the user responsible for picking tomorrow's daily theme.
-Rotate evenly over the calendar year.
+Rotate evenly over the calendar year weekdays.

 Setter is
  * is annonced to the `random` channel.